VectoDE/VectoBeat/docs/deployment.md

 # Deployment Guide

-VectoBeat ships with a single `docker-compose.yml` at the repository root that builds exactly two service images: `frontend/Dockerfile` and `bot/Dockerfile`.
+VectoBeat ships with a single `docker-compose.yml` at the repository root that builds exactly two service images: `frontend/Dockerfile` and `bot/Dockerfile` using the repository root as build context.
 Everything else (MySQL, Redis, Lavalink) is pulled as images from Docker Hub/GHCR.
 Keep all environment variables in the root `.env` so both services stay in sync in every environment.

 ## One-time setup
 - Copy `.env.example` to `.env` in the repo root and fill in secrets once.
 Do **not** create per-service `.env` files; CI fails if it finds any.